qq456cvb/PACE/README.md

 ```
 @misc{you2023pace,
     title={PACE: Pose Annotations in Cluttered Environments},
-    author={Yang You and Kai Xiong and Zhening Yang and Zhengxiang Huang and Junwei Zhou and Ruoxi Shi and Zhou Fang and Adam W. Harley and Cewu Lu},
+    author={Yang You and Kai Xiong and Zhening Yang and Zhengxiang Huang and Junwei Zhou and Ruoxi Shi and Zhou Fang and Adam W. Harley and Leonidas Guibas and Cewu Lu},
     year={2023},
     eprint={2312.15130},
     archivePrefix={arXiv},